Raising Hope for the 2018 Monarch Migration- Raise The Migration 6 Results

-The raising season is coming to an end, so we’d love to hear how many butterflies you released for the 2017 monarch migration…and more importantly, what lessons you’ve learned through this amazing experience?
+The raising season is coming to an end, so we’d love to hear how many butterflies you released for fall’s annual 2018 monarch migration…and more importantly, what lessons you’ve learned through this amazing experience?

 If you’ve still got some raising to do, raise on!
 But please post in the comment box at the bottom of this page after you’ve released your last butterfly.

 Every year, I start Raise The Migration in early August, but monarchs raised at that time aren’t actually migration generation butterflies…they’re actually the parents to that amazing generation of travelers.

 There’s no way to tell whether butterflies will mate or migrate, but one telltale sign of a migration generation butterfly is its size.
 The first noticeably large caterpillars start to form chrysalides after the first week of September in our northern region…this year was no exception.

 In the garden, you can tell non-migratory butterflies by their worn out wings.
 Non-migratory males are also more aggressive, chasing off potential competition while seeking out female companionship…migratory monarchs are in sexual diapause and only interested in stocking up on nectar for the long journey ahead.